Understanding 'mindfulness' and its importance in mental health

 Mindfulness in practice

 Historically, mindfulness has mainly been used in the clinical context of treating mental health problems such as stress and depression.
-However, its preventative applications have been recognized by western psychology and it has been used in psychiatric hospitals, schools, universities and businesses.
+However, its preventative applications have been recognised by western psychology and it has been used in psychiatric hospitals, schools, universities and businesses.
 Although some regard it with scepticism, studies appear to show a clinical benefit for treating a range of mental health problems.
-Priory Hospital Hayes Grove has launched mindfulness groups available to all patients in order to help them to learn the art and practise of mindfulness and subsequently, the ability to disengage from difficult thoughts, feelings and urges.
+Priory Hospital Hayes Grove has launched mindfulness groups which are available to all patients in order to help them to learn the art and practice of mindfulness and subsequently, the ability to disengage from difficult thoughts, feelings and urges.

 The growth in mindfulness therapy

 Mindfulness allows us to bypass problems associated with disputation and avoidance.
 It helps us to make space for thoughts and feelings to exist; we stay exposed to them for their natural duration without feeding, repressing or fighting them.
-We observe ‘what happens’ in the moment and we contain whatever is there to be experienced by not getting into a ‘problem-solving’ mode.
+We observe what happens in the moment and we contain whatever is there to be experienced by not getting into a ‘problem-solving’ mode.
 Mindfulness is an emotionally non-reactive state which can enrich our lives.
 It’s a different concept to the views of the Western culture of ‘feel-good’ or ‘no-fear’.
 It challenges the ideas that we are defective when we are not happy and that we should always control our thoughts and feelings.
 Mindfulness helps to be awakening to the patterns of the mind rather than emptying the mind.
 It helps you to be in touch with your way of ‘being’ rather than ‘doing’.
-It is a concept that could be life changing and worth experiencing.
+It is a concept that could be life-changing and worth experiencing.